DataMedSci/rustoscope/README.md

 - [`pnpm`](https://pnpm.io/)
 - [`wasm-pack`](https://rustwasm.github.io/wasm-pack/)

 > 💡 Additionally, ensure Rust and `cargo` are installed.
 If not, install them with:
 > `curl https://sh.rustup.rs -sSf | sh`
 >
-> **Note:** We recommend instatllation via [rustup](https://rustup.rs/) instead of using your system package manager, as we encountered issues with the `wasm-pack` package in some distributions.
+> **Note:** We recommend installation via [rustup](https://rustup.rs/) instead of using your system package manager, as we encountered issues with the `wasm-pack` package in some distributions.
 > We tested the project using `1.86.0` version of Rust, thus we recommend using this version or later.

 ## 📖 Project Structure